liufeng2317/ADFWI/docs/version-plans/bv1.2-fwi/33-fwi-module-map.md

 - Keep `acoustic_fwi.py` and `elastic_fwi.py` as readable algorithm drivers.
 Do not hide the complete inversion loop behind too many nested helpers.
 - Keep `runtime` as execution glue only.
 It may reduce acoustic/elastic duplication, but it should not own physical modeling assumptions.
 - Keep waveform operations in `transforms` when they act on seismic traces before loss calculation.
-- Keep data contract and component bookkeeping in `data` when they decide which synthetic/observed tensors enter the loss.
+- Keep loss-input and component bookkeeping in `iteration.loss` when it decides which synthetic/observed tensors enter the loss.
 - Keep numerical behavior fixed unless a validation document explicitly accepts a new tolerance or formula.

 ## Recommended Next Refactor Direction